EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/ssh.md

 Click the '>' button, by the job of interest, to open the job details.

 Click 'Open in Terminal' to open an SSH session with the host on which the job is running.
-Your SSH session change your current directory to match the job context directory.
+Your SSH session will change your current directory to match the job context directory.